HomeHow To GuidesLawn CareHow To Plant Grass Seed In Bare Spots

 How to Fix Bare Spots on Your Lawn

-Below, you’ll find our step-by-step guide for grass patch repair – with the help you need to reseed your bare patches – and quickly get your lawn looking its best again.
+Below, you’ll find our step-by-step guide for grass patch repair.
+It includes the help you need to reseed your bare patches and quickly get your lawn looking its best again.

 The first step in fixing brown lawn spots your lawn is to determine why you’re having problems in the first place.
 Carefully dig a spade or two of it up to determine if you have an infestation of insects or grubs.

-Shade from a tree is often the most challenging problem to fix, and some homeowners think they may have to cut down a tree to repair a bare spot.
-If this proves to be your problem, you may select a full-shade grass seed for bare spots instead.
+Shade from a tree is often the most challenging problem; some homeowners think they may have to cut down a tree to repair a bare spot.
+If this proves to be your problem, you may experiment with a full-shade grass seed for bare spots instead.

-Dog Urine Spots on Lawn: If you suspect or know that your favorite four-legged friend is causing the bare patches on your lawn, check out this handy article for ways to prevent dog urine spots on your property.
+Dog Urine Spots on Lawn: If you wonder how to fix yellow spots in the grass or know that your favorite four-legged friend is causing the bare patches on your lawn, check out this handy article for ways to prevent dog urine spots on your property.

-Step 2: Plant the Grass at an Optimal Time
+Step 2: Plant New Grass Seed at the Best Time

-You must patch the bare spots of your lawn at the right time.
-If you have cool-season grass, plant it in cooler temperatures.
-And if you have warm-season grass (like Bermuda), it will require warmer temperatures.
+It would help if you patched the bare spots of your lawn at the right time.
+If you have cool-season grass, plant it in cooler temperatures (55-65 degrees Fahrenheit Is ideal), And if you have warm-season grass (like Bermuda), it will require warmer temperatures (70-80 degrees)

 Another plus for off-season grass seed planting is that the vast majority of weeds that grass competes with die during these cooler months.

-If you care to follow the “technical route” to grow grass from seed – check out this article from my son’s alma mater – Michigan State University’s Agricultural Department – on “Establishing a New Lawn from Seed.”
+If you care to follow the “technical route” to growing grass from seed, check out this article from my son’s alma mater, Michigan State University’s Agricultural Department, on “Establishing a New Lawn from Seed.”

 Step 3: Prepare the Damaged Lawn

-Once you’ve corrected the underlying problem, you can start repairing the damage.
+You can start repairing the damage once you’ve corrected the underlying problem.
 The first step in this process is to use a rake to remove the old dead grass and any leaf debris, leaving only bare soil where the new grass seed will be sown.

 Next, you’ll want to break up the soil a bit.
 A small hand cultivator is usually the right tool for this job.
 It will loosen the surface soil reasonably well without dislodging so much that you’ll have erosion problems during your next thunderstorm.